 She stood and headed for the door.
 Mordecai followed, unsure.

 She spun on her heel and spat some flaming invective at the translator, who received it with wide eyes.
 "Then go!" he cried, interrupting her.
 She muttered one last thing and stalked toward the door, gesturing for Mordecai to follow.
-He saw she had a long, full reddish tail that tapered to a white point.

 "What the hell was that?"
 Sweet asked the translator.